 Epidemiologic surveillance examines absences of 5 or more consecutive workdays (also referred to as "5-day absences").
-This is based on DOE Order 440.1 that requires contractor management to notify Occupational Medicine when a worker has been absent for 5 or more consecutive workdays.
+This is based on DOE Order 440.1, which requires contractor management to notify Occupational Medicine when a worker has been absent for 5 or more consecutive workdays.
 If an absence on a Friday continues through Tuesday, the length of that absence includes the weekend.
-All injuries and illnesses due to a workrelated incident must be reported regardless of the length of absence.
-Non-occupational illnesses and injuries that involve absences less than 5 days do not routinely require a medical clearance for return to work and are therefore excluded from these analyses.
+All injuries and illnesses due to a workrelated incident also must be reported.
+Non-occupational illnesses and injuries that involve absences of less than 5 days do not routinely require a medical clearance for return to work, and therefore, may not be included in these analyses.

 Specific health events resulting in an absence of 5 or more consecutive workdays were excluded.
-These include 23 women with 23 reported absences due to maternity leave, and 2 men and 3 women with reported absences due to elective procedures not related to the treatment of an illness or injury.
+These include 25 women with 25 reported absences due to maternity leave and 3 women with reported absences due to elective procedures not related to the treatment of an illness or injury.